Europeans rush to seek Cuba deals in light of U.S.-Cuba thaw

 “No one wants to miss the train,” said Herman Portocarero, the European Union’s ambassador to Cuba.

-Since U.S. President Barack Obama and Cuban leader Raul Castro announced last December they would restore diplomatic ties, scores of U.S. businesses have come calling, including conglomerates such as Johnson & Johnson (JNJ.N), Dow Chemical DOW.N, Microsoft (MSFT.O), Google (GOOGL.O), Dell [DI.UL] and U.S. airlines.
+Since U.S. President Barack Obama and Cuban leader Raul Castro announced last December they would restore diplomatic ties, scores of U.S. businesses have come calling, including conglomerates such as Johnson & Johnson, Dow Chemical , Microsoft, Google, Dell and U.S. airlines.

 They remain largely shut out by a U.S. economic embargo, which Obama is asking Congress to lift, so the Europeans are attempting to seize the moment while they still have an advantage.